• View Our Blog • Member Login / Register

-User Guide for the Administration of the Ontario Secondary Schools Literacy Test, 2023-2024 (section for English Language Learners)
+User Guide for the Grade 9 Assessment of Mathematics, (see section for English Language Learners)

 Yes, if they are at the beginning steps/stages of learning English.
 In most Ontario school boards, this means ELLs on STEP 1-2 should have modifications to their curriculum learning.
 This is documented on the report card by checking the ESL/ELD box and by clearly communicating what this means to the student’s parents/family.